Open a PDF version to print this topic

 Your pelvic floor muscles run from your pubic bone at the front of your pelvis to your tail bone at the back.
 They help to control your bladder and bowel and support your pelvic organs.
 Pregnancy often makes these muscles weak, and the tear will have injured them.

-Start exercising your pelvic floor muscles as soon as your catheter is removed.
+Start exercising your pelvic floor muscles as soon as you can.
 Exercising them early on will help reduce your pain and swelling and help you to heal.

-Physiotherapists recommend low-impact exercise and no running for at least three to six months and sometimes longer after having a third- or fourth-degree tear.
-They will make individual recommendations for you if you're having any problems.
+Physiotherapists recommend low-impact exercise and no running for at least 3 to 6 months and sometimes longer after having a third- or fourth-degree tear.

 While you recover, you may have some mild pain or soreness in your perineum.

-If you're having difficulty with bladder or bowel control, or restarting sexual intercourse, ask your midwife or LMC to refer you to the Physiotherapy Department at Christchurch Women's Hospital.
+If you are having difficulty with bladder or bowel control or restarting sexual intercourse, ask your midwife or LMC to refer you to a physiotherapist.

 HealthInfo recommends the following pages